Eight Steps To Dental Health Sunnyvale, CA

 Commit to a daily oral health routine.

-Based on discussions with Sunnyvale preventive dentist Dr. Antonious, come up with an effective oral health routine that’s easy to follow and takes your situation into account.
-For example, if you are taking medication that dries your mouth, you may want to use fluoride every day.
+Based on discussions with Sunnyvale preventive dentist Dr. Gupta, come up with an effective oral health routine that’s easy to follow and takes your situation into account.
+For example, if you are taking medication that dries your mouth, you may want to use products that contain fluoride, like mouthwash and toothpaste, every day.
 Pregnant women, people with underlying health conditions, such as diabetes, and people in orthodontic treatment also may want or need special daily care.